alvivi/two-eleven/README.md

 iex -S mix phx.server
 ```

-If you don't have a compatible running elixir version, you can one of these
+If you don't have a compatible running elixir version, you can use one of these
-methods to get one:
+methods to get it:

-  * This project has a [.tool-versions](.tool-versions) file that specifies the
+  * This project has a [.tool-versions](.tool-versions) file that states the
     elixir version required by the project.
 Use [ASDF](https://asdf-vm.com/) to
     install it.